-- Add a requirement that any violation to the provisions of the Naperville Municipal Code, including Section 6-11-9 (Maintenance and Repair Required), shall be subject to a fine of no less than \$500 and no greater than \$1,000. - If any fines and penalties are not paid in a timely manner, the City may place a lien on the property; said lien shall be equal to the amount of the costs of such analyses plus any recording fees and interest.
+- Add a requirement that any violation to the provisions of the Naperville Municipal Code, including Section 6-11-9 (Maintenance and Repair Required), shall be subject to a fine of no less than \$500 and no greater than \$1,000. - If any fines, penalties, or reimbursement amounts due are not paid in a timely manner, the City may place a lien on the property in the amount of such fines, penalties, or reimbursements plus recording fees and interest.